 Visit our locations page for office addresses and service hours.

 Fees are charged on a fee-for-service basis.
 We accept most insurance plans and HMOs, including Medicaid.
 Individuals without insurance coverage are charged according to ability to pay, based on income and dependents.

 We are licensed by the Virginia Department of Behavioral Health and Developmental Services.
-All services that may be billed to an insurance plan, Medicaid or Medicare are licensed.
-Also, a number of our services are nationally accredited by CARF under the Behavioral Health Standards.
+All services that may be billed to an insurance plan, Medicaid, or Medicare are licensed.
+Also, our Intensive Outpatient Program is nationally accredited by CARF under the Behavioral Health Standards.

 We are an affiliate member of the Southeast Alliance Local Human Rights Committee.

 Your rights are protected by federal and state laws and regulations as well as the "Regulations to Assure the Rights of Clients in Community Programs" and the By-laws of the Local Human Rights Committee.
-When you enter services you are given a list detailing how your rights are protected in services.
+When you enter services, you are given a list explaining how your rights are protected while you are in services.
 There are also procedures in place to help you resolve any concern or dispute you may have.
-You can contact the agency client rights representative, Jacque Jamason, at (757) 220-3200.
-If you want help from outside the agency, you can contact the Regional Advocate, Reginald Daye, at (757) 253-7061.
-Mr. Daye is with the Office of Human Rights of the Department of Behavioral Health and Developmental Services, the state agency which licenses Colonial Behavioral Health.
+Contact the agency client rights representative at 757-220-3200 for more information.